Periodic Chains Scheduling on Dedicated Resources -- A Crucial Problem in Time-Sensitive Networks: Complexity Analysis

-Assume all chains have the same period $T$.
-Then, finding a feasible schedule for a single resource becomes an easy problem.
-We can prove that as for the two-machine flow-shop problem, minimizing the degeneracy can be done in polynomial time.
-Notice that in this case, the sum of processing times of tasks on any resource is not greater than $T$.
-Otherwise, the problem would be infeasible. \begin{lemma} Scattering on a line of two resources for $PD2|T_i=T,jit=0, chains|\DGs$ and $PD2|T_i=T,jit=0, chains|\DGm$ can be done in polynomial time. \end{lemma} \begin{proof} The non-periodic version of this problem is a two-machine flow-shop.
+\begin{property} For any instance of a scheduling problem $PD2|T_i=T,jit=0, chains|\DGs$, in the special case of scattering on a line of two resources: \begin{itemize} \item Assuming that the sum of processing times on each machine is not greater than period $T$, there always exists a feasible schedule with \item It can be decided in polynomial time whether exists a feasible schedule with a no-wait hypothesis (i.e., where $\SE{k}=\proctime{1}{k} + \proctime{2}{k}$ for each chain $\job{k}$) \end{itemize} \end{property} \begin{proof} The non-periodic version of this problem is a two-machine flow-shop.
 A chain $\job{k}$ corresponds to a job with two operations $\task{1}{k},\task{2}{k}$ performed on the first and second machine, respectively.
-And we know from \cite{Johnson54}, a schedule that optimizes the makespan ($C_{max}=\max_{k\in\{1,\ldots,\kappa\}}\first{2}{k} +\proctime{2}{k}$) can be computed in polynomial time using Johnson's rule.
+As shown in \cite{Johnson54}, a schedule that optimizes the makespan ($C_{max}=\max_{k\in\{1,\ldots,\kappa\}}\first{2}{k} +\proctime{2}{k}$) can be computed in polynomial time using Johnson's rule.
 Moreover, we know that it is a permutation schedule: the order of jobs is the same on both machines even though it was not required.

 If we shift the schedule of the first machine to the left and of the second machine to the right so that there does not remain idle time between two tasks on the resources and it ends at the optimal makespan, then the schedule can be repeated every $T$ time units without conflicts.
-We prove that this minimizes degeneracy.
+Let $\first{}{}$ be the Johnson's schedule shifted as indicated above.